SimonCropp/SetStartupProjects/readme.source.md

 ## Multiple versions of Visual Studio
 `StartProjectSuoCreator` writes `.suo` files for Visual Studio 2012, 2013, 2015 and 2017.

-## Security contact information

-To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.

 ## Icon